EmilianoAmador/ProfitSplitter_Blockchain-Solidity-Contracts/README.md

 This contract follows the same principles of splitting a set amount of funds into multiple parts; however, unlike the other contracts this contract facilitates a split of a set amount among different time periods to an employee.
 In this example we used a set amount of 1000 ETH to be split evenly along a vesting period of 4 years.
 More specifically, the employee will receive 250 ETH every year he/she completes with the company until he/she reaches the end of the vesting period.
 ![](Images/deferredeqplan.png)

-## Future Plans For The Project
-These contracts give a company access to the benefits of blockchain technology.
-To improve these benefits new features must be introduced to the functionality of the contracts.
-One way to do this is by having the **Tiered Profit Splitter** communicate with the **Associate Profit Splitter** such that the amount produced by the 15% split in the **Tiered Profit Splitter** gets evenly distributed among the employees in the **Associate Profit Splitter**.
-Lastly, the contracts can be launched using a user interface so that it is more accessible to the Human Resources department.